Gdoc/Admin

 There was a marked acceleration in deforestation in the 20th century.
 But, global deforestation peaked in the 1980s.
 Since then, it has slowed.

-Since the end of the last great ice age – 10,000 years ago – the world has lost one-third of its forests.1 Two billion hectares of forest – an area twice the size of the United States – has been cleared to grow crops, raise livestock, and use for fuelwood.
+Since the end of the last ice age — 10,000 years ago — the world has lost one-third of its forests.1 Two billion hectares of forest — an area twice the size of the United States — has been cleared to grow crops, raise livestock, and for use as fuelwood.

-In the chart we see the decadal losses and gains in global forest cover.
-On the horizontal axis we have time, spanning from 1700 to 2020; on the vertical axis we have the decadal change in forest cover.
+In the chart, we see the decadal losses and gains in global forest cover.
+On the horizontal axis, we have time, spanning from 1700 to 2020; on the vertical axis, we have the decadal change in forest cover.
 The taller the bar, the larger the change in forest area.
-This is measured in hectares, which is equivalent to 10,000 m².
+This is measured in hectares; one hectare is equivalent to 10,000 m².

-Forest loss measures the net change in forest cover: the loss in forests due to deforestation plus any expansion of forest through afforestation.2
+Forest loss measures the net change in forest cover: the loss in forests due to deforestation plus any increase in forest through afforestation or natural expansion.2

-The first series of data comes from Williams (2003), who estimates deforestation rates from 1700 to 1995.3 Due to poor data resolution, these are often given as average rates over longer periods – for example, annual average rates are given over the period from 1700 to 1849, and 1920 to 1949.
-That’s why these rates look strangely consistent over long period of time.
+The first series of data comes from Williams (2006), who estimates deforestation rates from 1700 to 1995.3 Due to poor data resolution, these are often given as average rates over longer periods — for example, annual average rates are given over the period from 1700 to 1849 and 1920 to 1949.
+That’s why these rates look strangely consistent over a long period of time.

 The second series comes from the UN Food and Agriculture Organization (FAO).
-It produces a new assessment of global forests every 5 years.4
+It produces a new assessment of global forests every five years.4

 Marimekko chart showing global deforestation since 1700.
 Rates increased until the 1980s, and have fallen since then.